NovaViper/ZeroQuest/README.md

 Minecraft Forge Mod Source Code

-Pet Inventory Code credit goes to the Author of Doggy Talents
+Pet Inventory and creeper sniff code credit goes to the Author of Doggy Talents!

-Animal Cage and version update code credit goes to the author of Better Breeds and RPG Invetory
+Animal Cage and version update code credit goes to the author of Better Breeds and RPG Invetory!